Ireland is delighted to welcome visitors with special needs and reduced mobility, and services and amenities are always improving

 Motability Ireland provides car rentals to reduced mobility customers for use all over the island of Ireland.
 Their vehicles come with fully comprehensive insurance and 24-hour AA roadside assistance.
 The staff can even organise airport/ferry collections and drop-offs for you.

-Accessible Ireland is a great resource for a list of accommodation options with disabled facilities.
+Accessible Ireland is a great resource with a list of accommodation options that offer disabled facilities.

 Accessible Ireland lists many tourist attractions with disabled amenities in Ireland.
 Some of Ireland’s historic sites, such as abbeys, castles and ruins, may not be as accessible as modern attractions such as Titanic Belfast.